 Exploration in this context is the information gathering and data collection.
 For this to be effective, it’s important to consider both qualitative and quantitative data.

-NOTE: Illustrative data and a structured approach helps businesses to get a deeper understanding of what customers want or need and build stronger emotional connections with customers.
+NOTE: Illustrative data and a structured approach help businesses to get a deeper understanding of what customers want or need and build stronger emotional connections with customers.

 How to make data marketing work for you

-When we look at brands like SpearmintLOVE, who are seeing successful, we see customer obsession and data-centric decision-making as the common themes of what is happening behind the scenes.
+With brands like SpearmintLOVE, who are seeing success, we see customer obsession and data-centric decision-making as the common themes of what is happening behind the scenes.